xiix0/scam/README.md

-Make a wish, it might come true.
+Seeing that death, a necessary end,
+Will come when it will come.
+		-- William Shakespeare, "Julius Caesar"